Yes, I know.

 Do this for about 2 weeks to a month, then go to your Insights part of your Facebook page.

-Facebook will break it down for you according to what gender usually responds and likes your page and trust me, when you do see it, you’ll figure out who your target audience is (like I did).
+Facebook will break it down for you according to who engages with your posts the most and likes your page and trust me, when you do see it, you’ll figure out who your target audience is (like I did).

 #2.
 Break your service down to a simple one line sentence that tells your customer how your service or product will benefit them.

 A. simple. one line. sentence.